Best Best Reviews

 Cons

-• Can be triggering for some readers due to its heavy subject matter
+• May be triggering for some individuals due to its graphic depiction of mental illness

 External Links